pokui/nsrc-gns3/docs/host-tools/index.md

 bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)
 ```

+!!!note
-(NOTE: no sudo is required, it will sudo itself when required)
+    No 'sudo' is required - it will sudo itself when required

 Netdata is then visible at <http://192.168.122.1:19999/>